hoangduytran/blender-manual/manual/modeling/geometry_nodes/instances.rst

 ===================

-Almost all nodes that process geometry do so by processing each unique geometry in their input's tree of instances separately.
+Almost all nodes that process geometry do so by processing each unique geometry separately rather than realized geometry.
 For example, if a :doc:`/modeling/geometry_nodes/mesh/operations/subdivision_surface` was placed at the end of the example above, it would only have to subdivide three meshes, rather than each instance of a mesh.
 Another important example is processing with